education

 For the full data breakdown, including year-by-year exposure projections and task-level automation rates, visit the kindergarten teachers occupation page.

-AI-assisted analysis based on data from Anthropic (2026) and BLS occupational projections.
-For the complete data, visit the kindergarten teachers page.
+_AI-assisted analysis based on data from Anthropic (2026), BLS occupational projections (2024), and OECD Education at a Glance (2024).
+For the complete data, visit the kindergarten teachers page._

 More in this topic